 Benefit recipients receive a future annual 2.0% post-retirement benefit increase.
-If the actuarial accrued liability funding ratio, determined on a market value of assets basis, of the State Employees Retirement Fund (SERF) reaches 90% (based on a 2.5% post-retirement benefit increase assumption) for two consecutive years, the benefit increase in Legislators Retirement Fund will revert to 2.5%.
+If the accrued liability funding ratio, determined on a market value of assets basis, of the State Employees Retirement Fund (SERF) reaches or exceeds 90% (based on a 2.5% post-retirement benefit increase assumption) for two consecutive years, the benefit increase in the Legislators Retirement Fund will revert to 2.5%.
+If, after reverting to a 2.5% increase, the accrued liability funding ratio (determined on a market value of assets basis) of the SERF declines to 80% or less for the most recent actuarial valuation year or 85% or less for two consecutive years, the benefit increase will decrease to 2.0%.
+Benefit increases already granted, however, will not be affected.

 To determine an assumption regarding a future change in the post-retirement benefit increase, we performed a projection of SERF liabilities and assets.
-See the 2014 valuation report for SERF for additional detail.
-The projection indicates that this plan is expected to begin paying 2.5% benefit increases on January 1, 2016.
+See the 2015 valuation report for SERF for additional detail.
+The projection indicates that this plan is expected to begin paying 2.5% benefit increases on January 1, 2036.
 This assumption is reflected in our calculations.